-I love sausage in all its incarnations.
-Pork, salami, kielbasa, linguica, bangers ‘n mash, chorizo, andouille, kishka, boudin blancs…a sausage by any other name smells, and tastes, as sweet.
-So when the lunchbell tolls, I’m first in line at the Altengartz German Bratwurst food cart on SW 10th and SW Alder, making eyes at the passing downtown suits while I wait for Bratwurst Purveyors extraordinaire George and Jameson Wittkopp to customize my sizzling grilled brat.
-Born from the secret Wittkopp family recipe, which involves Carlton Farms pork and 14 different herbs and spices, these brats are swoon-worthy even unadorned, but I recommend dousing them with sauerkraut, cheese, garlic, grilled onions and healthy dobs of whole grain mustard.
+I love sausage in all its incarnations, but there’s something special about a brat, and nobody does them quite like bratwurst barons George and Jameson Wittkopp.
+Born from the secret Wittkopp family recipe, which involves Carlton Farms pork and 14 different herbs and spices, these links are swoon-worthy even unadorned, but I recommend dousing them with sauerkraut, cheese, garlic, grilled onions and healthy dobs of whole grain mustard.
 For the calorically brave, order the käse, a fondue-like spread made from Swiss cheese, wine and garlic.
 Vegetarians rejoice, for Altengartz makes a chickpea-based Veggie Brat just for you.
-I’ve also heard a rumor that their burgers are fükenamazing, but I simply can’t resist the bratwursts long enough to find out.
-And if you need an afterhours bratwurst fix, you can visit the cart at SW 2nd & Ash from 11pm-3am on Friday and Saturday nights, or if that’s past your bedtime, just buy a few packs of brats and breakfast sausages to go.
+Bratwurst-loving night owls–the cart does late night service at SW 3rd & Davis on Thursday, Friday and Saturday nights from 11pm-3am.

 Built To Grill